zhansection/webviewdemo/README.md

 ## Usage

-To prevent WebView memory leak, use dynamic addition
+Android To prevent WebView memory leak, use dynamic addition

 Create a `ZkWebView` instance :